Bombay Dost: Works

-After its relaunch, things have changed from that it was before.
-Just before shut down of the magazine Naz Foundation, a non-profit organization appealed Delhi High Court against Section 377 of Indian Penal Code.
-People then eventually started to support gay relationship.
-It was not that entire population was in favor but things were on much more positive high than before.
-Post its relaunch people were willing to pick the magazine, put it into their studios, stores and libraries showering their support towards the community.
+After its relaunch, things had changed from how it was before.
+Just before the shut down of the magazine, Naz Foundation, a non-profit organization appealed Delhi High Court against Section 377 of Indian Penal Code.
+People then eventually started to support gay relationships.
+It was not that the entire population was in favor but things were on a much more positive high compared to before.
+After its relaunch people were willing to pick up the magazine, put it in their studios, stores, and libraries, showering their support towards the community.
 According to Row Kavi one of the aims of Bombay Dost after its 25th issue was to trains interns or deserving youth in journalism.
 The matter also became more contemporary focusing on the policies and politics that will create a bigger change.
 One thing that also worked in the favor of Bombay Dost after its relaunch was to have celebrities on the cover page.

 In the year 2010, for the first time, Bombay Dost featured the identifiable queer people by using their own names as the cover page of magazine opposing the celebrity support for the cause.

 On 20th anniversary issue of the magazine, Bombay Dost features Imran Khan on the cover page.
 Imran becomes the first top Bollywood actor to feature on any of the cover of the gay magazine.

 In 2013 Bombay Dost featured Master Chef Vikas Khanna on the cover page by putting emphasis on young faces of the country to bring a wave of change by their views.

 In 2015 on the 25th anniversary for the first time, Bombay Dost featured a woman actress Kalki Koechlin on the cover page of the newsletter.

 In the year 2016, the periodical featured Manoj Bajpayee on its cover page addressing his performance as a gay professor in Aligarh, a biographical drama.

 Celina Jaitley, former Miss India and an Indian Bollywood actress supported and came at the relaunch of the magazine in the year 2009 with her outspoken campaign and support for the gay rights in India.